-4.5 Other marginalized groups not included in the nationally representative data
+4.5 Other vulnerable groups not included in the nationally representative data

-4.5.1 Indigenous communities
+4.5.1 Adat communities

-According to IWGIA (International Work Group for Indigenous Affairs), Indonesia is home to an indigenous (adat) population estimated at between 50 and 70 million.
-Despite the acknowledgement of their rights in the constitution (third amendment), indigenous people in Indonesia still suffer from criminalization and violence (IWGIA, 2022).
+According to IWGIA (International Work Group for Indigenous Affairs), Indonesia is home to an adat (living in traditional way of life) population estimated at between 50 and 70 million.
+Despite the acknowledgement of their rights in the constitution (third amendment), adat people in Indonesia still suffer from criminalization and violence (IWGIA, 2022).
 Many adat communities remain unregistered by both urban and rural administrations.

-The most common form of marginalization affecting indigenous populations in Indonesia can be traced back to stigmatization.
+The most common form of vulnerability affecting adat populations in Indonesia can be traced back to stigmatization.
 This has led to under-representation in economic development and sociopolitical life (Satriastanti, 2020).
-Komnas HAM (2015) identified numerous forms of marginalization that impact upon indigenous communities including a lack of government recognition, arbitrary takeover of indigenous forest areas, discriminatory behavior by security forces along with other forms of intimidation and persecution including unlawful detentions, as well as acts of violence and forced displacement.
+Komnas HAM (2015) identified numerous forms that impact adat communities including a lack of government recognition, arbitrary takeover of adat forest areas, discriminatory behavior by security forces along with other forms of intimidation and persecution including unlawful detentions, as well as acts of violence and forced displacement.

-Komnas HAM (2015) described the root causes of this marginalization as including a lack of legal recognition/status for indigenous people, development policies backed by security forces that prioritize large-scale economic enterprises over indigenous rights, the unequal status of women within indigenous communities, a simplistic view of land issues by authorities and understaffed state bodies tasked with conflict-resolution.
+Komnas HAM (2015) described the root causes as including a lack of legal recognition/status for and people, development policies backed by security forces that prioritize large-scale economic enterprises over adatrights, the unequal status of women within adat ommunities, a simplistic view of land issues by authorities and understaffed state bodies tasked with conflict-resolution.